dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_redfish_storage_controller.rst

     \ :literal:`OnlineCapacityExpansion`\  - To expand the size of virtual disk. \ :emphasis:`volume\_id`\ , and \ :emphasis:`target`\  or \ :emphasis:`size`\  is required for this operation.

+    \ :literal:`SecureErase`\  - To delete all the data on the physical disk securely.
+This option is available for Self-Encrypting Drives (SED), Instant Scramble Erase (ISE) drives, and PCIe SSD devices (drives and cards).
+The drives must be in a ready state . \ :emphasis:`controller\_id`\  and \ :emphasis:`target`\  are required for this operation, \ :emphasis:`target`\  must be a single physical disk ID.

   target (optional, list, None)
     Fully Qualified Device Descriptor (FQDD) of the target physical drive.